-High-end devices like iPhones and iPads have fuelled the creation of hundreds of complex games for a variety of target audiences.
+High-end devices like iPhones and iPads have fueled the creation of hundreds of complex games for a variety of target audiences.
 Given the potential future of this industry, many gaming studios are focusing on mobile game development.
 So how can you estimate the cost involved in creating your mobile game?
 Though you can’t possibly estimate the exact cost at once, we can help you determine a range.

 Generalized figures on the exact cost of mobile game development are not of much use since true costs are dependent on a number of factors.
 The cost of development depends on the type of game, the complexity of the graphics and game art, mobile UI design as well as vendor costs.

 Broadly speaking, Android game development is typically cheaper than development for iOS devices like the iPhone and Ipad.
 However, in the current scenario, cross-platform development is the norm for almost every mobile game, in order to ensure more widespread engagement.
 Most reliable game design companies today offer cross-platform integration.

 In the highly competitive sphere of mobile game development, timing is everything.
 Studios need to tap into current trends and create high-quality games within a limited time period.
 What’s more, creating good games requires access to a highly skilled and specialized pool of artists, developers, and testers.
 For many studios, regularly hiring this type of talent is not financially feasible.
 Therefore outsourcing a portion of the game development is a viable, cost-effective strategy.
 Outsourcing allows studios to save on hiring costs, get access to specialized talents and roll out products faster.

 • Nearshore outsourcing:

 Nearshore development involves outsourcing work to companies that are in relatively close proximity to the outsourcing company.
-Nearshore outsourcing allows easier coordination and facilitates closer working relationships between both parties.
+Nearshore outsourcing allows for easier coordination and facilitates closer working relationships between both parties.

 • Offshore outsourcing: